The Best Budget Decorating Ideas (Smart Trend Choices): Part 4 of 4

 Maple bathroom before update and remodel

-There were 8 trends by the way – EIGHT!
+There are 8 trends by the way – EIGHT!

-This next photo shows us when the previous bathroom was updated (about four years ago – sans booby vase)…
+This next photo is the same bathroom – updated (about 10 years ago – sans booby vase)…

 Subway tile gray wall behind vanity.
 Quartz countertop, Bianco Drift by Caesarstone, Moen Glyde faucet, shower surround in hexagon accent.
 Kylie M Interiors